Frequently Asked Questions

 - Your overall price accuracy score (partners with a score of Excellent or Good will be positioned higher than partners with a score of Poor or At Risk).

-The daily Performance Reports help you evaluate your ad performance and determine if you should bid higher.
-You can get these reports via email or by using the reports API.
+The dashboard in the Hotel Ads Center, and the daily Performance reports, help you evaluate your ad performance and determine if you should bid higher.
+You can get these reports via email or by using the Reports API.

 In the performance reports, the rank of your ad in the auction, when it was served, is indicated by the ad_position column.
 "1" is the best position.